httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 (one line per key-value pair) with 2 spaced of leading indentation.

-Checksum mechanisms described in this document are media-type agnostic and does not provide canonicalization algorithms for specific formats.
+Checksum mechanisms described in this document are media-type agnostic and do not provide canonicalization algorithms for specific formats.
 Examples are calculated inclusive of any space.

 ## Server Selects Client's Least Preferred Algorithm